 La société civile a l'intention de jouer son rôle dans la préparation des élections européennes qui auront lieu du 23 au 26 mai.
 Le Comité économique et social européen a organisé, le 21 février 2019, un événement intitulé «La société civile pour la rEUnaissance» afin de mobiliser ses membres et les organisations de la société civile à tous les niveaux.

-Today is an important day for democracy.
-A little more than 90 days before the European elections we are gathered here to ask ourselves: Are we brave enough to grasp the urgency of the moment?
+This is an important day.
+We are gathered here a little over ninety days before the European elections to ask the question: are we brave enough to grasp the urgency of the moment?

 Quote of the day

 Instead of the extremes, we must give the 'voices of the good' centre stage.